davidmreed/dedupe_trees/README.md

 ### `sequester`

 A required command line option, `--sink-sequester-path PATH`, provides the location of another directory tree, which must be outside all of the sources.
+(This requirement is not checked by `dedupe.py`; placing the sequestration tree within one of the sources may produce unexpected and negative results).

 The `sequester` sink will move all duplicate files within the sequester tree, replicating their original hierarchy position within their sources.